 What price/product package can they afford to offer, or perhaps more importantly, what package will he cold hard facts of business compel them to offer?
 My view on the car industry tells me that a company can compete on either one of two levels – price, or value.

 To many, those alternatives might come across as meaning the same thing, but they don’t.
+This might be the reason why such companies tend to use price sensitivity tools like Conjointly’s Van Westendorp PSM or other tools that can determine what the customer needs and the adequate price an average customer can pay.
+Competing on price means offering a product that people will shop around based on price rather than on product.
 Competing on price means offering a product that people will shop around based on price rather than on product.
 This buyer will compare some features of a vehicle with other vehicles in class but they’re driven primarily by the bottom line – how much can I afford to spend on buying and running this vehicle?

 It’s an old cliche, but it’s true – you have to build up to a standard rather than down to a price.
 It’s going to be critical for a new Saab to get this positioning correct as it re-emerges under new ownership.

 Saab will not be able to compete based on volume pricing with General Motors, Ford, Volkswagen, Toyota, Honda or others in the segment.
 Saab will not have the economies of scale to compete with them, nor the dealership network to bring such a volume of vehicles to market.

 Saab will need to distinguish itself on something other than base level affordability, and that will have to be value.
 The company will have to design and build cars that overwhelm, which is going to be a challenge for a brand that has hung its hat on understatement for decades, a brand formed in the same country that by its nature, lives for the most part according to a philosophy of lagom.